Munna Bhai M.B.B.S.: Accolades

 Munna Bhai M.B.B.S. was the recipient of a number of awards.
 At the 50th Filmfare Awards, it received the Best Film (Critics), Best Screenplay, the Best Dialogue, and Best Comedian (for Warsi) in addition to four other nominations.
 It won a number of awards at the 2004 Zee Cine Awards including Best Debuting Director, Best Actor in a Comic Role (for Warsi), Best Cinematography, and Best Dialogue.

 Other ceremonies include the 2004 National Film Awards where it won the National Film Award for Best Popular Film and the 2004 International Indian Film Academy Awards where it won the IIFA Best Comedian Award.

 Sequel

 In February 2004, after the success of Munna Bhai M.B.B.S., Rajkumar Hirani decided to work on his next project.
 He, along with his co-writer Abhijat Joshi, started to write the script of their new film.
-They didn't wanted that script to include Munnabhai but after they wrote it, the script eventually turned out to be of Lage Raho Munna Bhai.
+They didn't want the script to include Munna Bhai, but after they wrote it, the script eventually turned out to be of Lage Raho Munna Bhai.
 Sanjay Dutt, Sunil Dutt, Arshad Warsi and Boman Irani were to reprise their roles but after the death of Sunil in May 2005, Hirani decided that the film will only have Sanjay & Warsi to reprise their characters from Munna Bhai M.B.B.S. and other actors like Boman Irani and Jimmy Shergill were cast in new roles.
 Lage Raho Munna Bhai was released on 1 September 2006 and turned out to be a huge success.

-Munna Bhai part 3 is still in making.